 - Improved Aesthetics Benefit.
 This benefit relates to the improved aesthetics of the streetscape due to the removal of overhead wires and utility poles.
 For the purposes of this report, a street is defined as either a street or alley.
 The removal of guy wires and other support structures related to the overhead facilities are included in the definition of improved aesthetics.
-Properties that are directly adjacent to or in close proximity to overhead facilities receive an aesthetic benefit.
-This benefit is based on the area of the parcel. - Additional Safety Benefit.
+Properties that are directly adjacent to or have frontage facing overhead facilities receive an aesthetic benefit.
+There is a direct correlation between the size of the parcel and the extent to which a property may develop and thus the Improved Aesthetic Benefit a parcel receives from the undergrounding of adjacent utilities is proportional to the size of the parcel. - Additional Safety Benefit.
 This benefit relates to the additional safety of having the overhead distribution wires placed underground and having the power poles removed, which eliminates the threat of downed utility lines and poles due to wind, rain and other unforeseeable events.
 Falling facilities can lead to personal injuries and damage to structures, including fire.
 Access by emergency vehicles can also be blocked by downed power lines.
-Properties that have a frontage along which the existing overhead utilities will be removed receive a safety benefit.
-This benefit is equal for all parcels receiving this benefit and is therefore based on the average parcel area within the Assessment District boundary. - Connection Benefit.
+Properties that have a frontage along which the existing overhead utilities will be removed and have existing overhead utilities that will be removed along the properties primary ingress/egress route receive a safety benefit.
+This benefit is equal for all parcels receiving this benefit because all parcels fronting the existing overhead utilities are equally at risk of being damaged by falling overhead utilities and having their primary ingress/egress route blocked.
+Therefore the Additional Safety Benefit is based on the average parcel area within the Assessment District boundary. - Connection Benefit.
 This benefit relates to the enhanced reliability of service from the utilities being underground, due to having all new wires and equipment and having that equipment underground, which reduces the threat of service interruption from downed lines.
 When compared to overhead systems, fewer outages occur due to various acts of nature, traffic collisions and obstructions (such as trees).
 Properties that are connected to the facilities proposed to be undergrounded receive a connection benefit.
-This benefit is equal for all parcels receiving this benefit that have a singular connection and is based on the average parcel area within the assessment district boundary.
-Parcels with more than one separate connections receive an increased benefit calculated by multiplying the number of connections by the average parcel area within the assessment district boundary. - View Enhancement Benefit.
+This benefit is equal for all parcels receiving this benefit that have a singular connection.
+As such the benefit is based on the average parcel area within the assessment district boundary.
+Parcels with more than one separate connection receive an increased benefit calculated by multiplying the number of connections by the average parcel area within the assessment district boundary. - View Enhancement Benefit.
 This benefit relates to the enhanced view as a direct result of the utilities being underground.
-Properties that receive a view benefit face the bay and/or the Pacific Ocean and are located along, or have a view down, Santa Ana Avenue.
-This benefit is equal for all parcels receiving this benefit and is therefore based on the average parcel area within the Assessment District boundary.
+Properties that receive a view benefit face Newport Harbor and/or the Pacific Ocean and are located along, or have a view down, Santa Ana Avenue, La Jolla Drive or La Jolla Lane.
+Each parcel that has poles or overhead lines that impede their view of Newport Harbor and/or the Pacific Ocean and that are being undergrounded as part of this district, benefit equally from the undergrounding of the lines.
+Therefore this benefit is based on the average parcel area within the Assessment District boundary.